rockyluke/lockdown/README.md

 ## Context

 We are a  French familly living in Amsterdam, Netherlands  since March 2014.
 My wife gave birth to our son in September  2018.
 Last but least I am a smoker and I  decided to  reduce my  consumption to  5 cigarettes  a day  (usually 20)  to preserve myself a bit (no comments).

+We decided with my wife to create a very simple and short diary of the lockdown on GitHub to share it easily with our friends and familly.

 ## 2020-03-12 - Day 00